Pablo Fornals

-Pablo Fornals Malla ([ˈpaβlo foɾˈnals]; born 22 February 1996) is a Spanish professional footballer who plays mainly as an attacking midfielder for Premier League club West Ham United and the Spain national team.
+Pablo Fornals Malla ([ˈpaβlo foɾˈnals]; born 22 February 1996) is a Spanish professional footballer who plays mainly as an attacking midfielder for La Liga club Real Betis and the Spain national team.

-He amassed La Liga totals of 129 matches and 12 goals over four seasons, with Málaga and Villarreal.
-In 2019, he signed with West Ham United.
+He amassed La Liga totals of 170 matches and 17 goals over six seasons, with Málaga, Villarreal and Betis.
+In 2019, he signed with West Ham United, where he made over 200 appearances and won the UEFA Conference League in 2023.

 Fornals made his senior debut for Spain in 2016.

 Club career

 Málaga

-Born in Castellón de la Plana, Valencian Community, Fornals joined Málaga CF's youth setup in 2012 at the age of 16, from CD Castellón.
-He made his senior debut with the reserves in the 2014–15 season, in Tercera División.
+Born in Castellón de la Plana, Valencian Community, Fornals joined Málaga's youth setup in 2012 at the age of 16, from Castellón.
+He made his senior debut with the reserves in the 2014–15 season, in the Tercera División.

 Fornals' first competitive match with the first team – and in La Liga – occurred on 26 September 2015, when he started in a 0–0 away draw against Real Madrid.
-Two months and two days later, he scored his first top-flight goal in a 2–2 draw with Andalusian neighbours Granada CF at La Rosaleda Stadium, finding the net four minutes after replacing Duda.
+Two months and two days later, he scored his first top-flight goal in a 2–2 draw with Andalusian neighbours Granada at La Rosaleda Stadium, finding the net four minutes after replacing Duda.

-On 4 December 2016, Fornals scored a brace in a 2–2 draw at Valencia CF.
+On 4 December 2016, Fornals scored a brace in a 2–2 draw at Valencia.

 Villarreal

-On 24 July 2017, having paid his own €12 million buyout clause to leave Málaga, Fornals moved to fellow league side Villarreal CF, a club he already represented as a youth, agreeing to a five-year contract.
+On 24 July 2017, having paid his own €12 million buyout clause to leave Málaga, Fornals moved to fellow top-division side Villarreal, a club he already represented as a youth, agreeing to a five-year contract.
 The following 13 January, he scored a late chip after a counterattack to give his new team their first-ever win against Real Madrid at the Santiago Bernabéu Stadium (1–0).

 On 26 September 2018, Fornals opened the scoring in a league fixture away to Athletic Bilbao with a dipping volley from 50 yards, in an eventual 3–0 victory.